jonathan-githubofficial/Linkify/README.md

 ## Project Description

 Linkify is an employment focused platform for hiring managers and recruiters to connect with potential candidates. provide students and other professionals the ability to connect with their peers, professors, and potential employers.
 Initially, users are asked to sign up, fill in their personal detials and select their account type (recruiter or candidate).
 In order for a public user to create their profile, every account must be associated with one email address.
 Once a user's account has been set up, they can invite others to join their network and invited users can either accept or reject the invitations they receive.
 Once an invitation has been accepted, conncted users can direct message and send one another a variety of different file types such as PDF, DOC, PPT and XLS.
 Most importantly, all DMs are moderated and reviewed to prevent potential illegal activities such as harrasment.

+## Progress
+- [ ] Sprint 1
+- [ ] Sprint 2
+- [ ] Sprint 3
+- [ ] Sprint 4
+- [ ] Sprint 5

 ## Core Features